openconnectome/ndmg/docs/usage.rst

 Working with S3 Datasets
 ========================

-**m2g** has the ability to work on datasets stored on [Amazon's Simple Storage Service](https://aws.amazon.com/s3/), assuming they are in BIDS format.
+**m2g** has the ability to work on datasets stored on `Amazon's Simple Storage Service <https://aws.amazon.com/s3/>`_, assuming they are in BIDS format.
 Doing so requires you to set your AWS credentials and read the related s3 bucket documentation.
-You can find a guide [here](https://github.com/neurodata/m2g/blob/deploy/tutorials/Batch.ipynb).
+You can find a guide `here <https://github.com/neurodata/m2g/blob/deploy/tutorials/Batch.ipynb>`_.

 Example Datasets
 ----------------

-Derivatives have been produced on a variety of datasets, all of which are made available on [our website](http://m2g.io).
+Derivatives have been produced on a variety of datasets, all of which are made available on `our website <http://m2g.io>`_.
 Each of these datsets is available for access and download from their respective sources.
-Alternatively, example datasets on the [BIDS website](http://bids.neuroimaging.io) which contain diffusion data can be used and have been tested; `ds114`, for example.
+Alternatively, example datasets on the `BIDS website <http://bids.neuroimaging.io>`_ which contain diffusion data can be used and have been tested; `ds114`, for example.

 Command-Line Arguments